5 basic truths about behaviour and behaviour change. How to change behaviours in dogs (and humans)?

 I have collected in this course 5 most important things you should remind yourself daily to nudge your dog's behaviour towards the right direction.
 I also give you some prompts, that you should definitely complete, if you would like to evoke change in your own attitudes and behaviour (= learning).

-I've loved dogs as long as I can remember.
-My first dog was labrador Mürgel, who came to me when I was already a young adult.
-She started the most engaging learning-epoch of my entire life, and it still lasts!
-Today our family shares our home with another labrador, sweet and sensitive Nina.
+I've loved dogs for as long as I can remember.
+My first dog was labrador Mürgel, who came to me when I was finishing my studies at the University of Tartu (BA in Theology and MA in Religious Education).
+She started the most engaging learning epoch of my entire life that continues to this day!
+Today my family shares our home with another labrador, sweet and sensitive Nina.

-Mürgel started the animal-training journey.
-Nina has taught me humility and patience.
+Mürgel started my animal-training journey.
+Nina has taught me humility, patience and nuances for applying learning theory in practice.

-I have searched for teachers from all over the world and found the best of the best.
-I'm proud to be Trainer Accredited by Kay Laurence (www.learningaboutdogs.com, UK).
-This is the result of 3 years full of hard work about dogs skills, behaviour, training strategies, ethics etc. From Ken Ramirez (www.clickertraining.com, USA), I've learned the importance of trust between the animal or learner in general and teacher.
-Theresa McKeon has been my mentor in TAGteach.
-TAGteach uses effective practices from animal training and uses them for teaching humans practical skills.
-I'm a Level 2 TAGteacher (www.tagteach.com, USA).
 The most influential Teacher of Life has been for me dr. Pille Valk (Estonia).
 She was a pioneer in building up the framework and teacher training for non-confessional Religious Education in Post-Soviet Estonia.
 She had very high expectations for teachers in creating their content.
 She was always asking: "What do you answer when your student asks you: "Why should I care?!"
-What's in your teaching for THEM?"
+How is your content important for the learner at this point of his/her life?"

 I'm here to help you find the tools to build a trusting and joyful relationship with your dog.
 These tools include scientific principles about how animals learn, training skills and work with your mindset.